mahmoud/sedimental/entries/simple_statistics_for_systems.md

 **Time-series statistics** transforms the data stream by contextualizing it with a single, near-universal dimension: time.
-Data is collected at continuous, fixed-length intervals.
-At PayPal time series are used all over, from per-minute transaction and error rates to the Python team's homegrown Pandas $PYPL stock price analysis.
+Data is collected at contiguous, fixed-length intervals.
+At PayPal, time series are used all over, from per-minute transaction and error rates sent to OpenTSDB, to the Python team's homegrown Pandas $PYPL stock price analysis.
 Not all data makes sense as a time series.
 It may be easy to implement certain algorithms over time series streams, but be careful about shoehorning.
 Time-bucketing contorts the data, leading to fewer ways to safely combine samples and more shadows of misleading correlations.

 **Moving statistics** are another area that can be combined with time to create a powerful metric.
 For instance, the exponentially-weighted